Information for Survivors of Sexual Violence

 You may also call the Center for Diversity’s main line at (626)395-6207 and ask to speak to a confidential resource.

-Currently, if you experience sexual violence, non-sexual violence, or anything that you want to talk to a psychologist about after-hours, you have a couple of options:
+Currently, if you experience sexual violence, non-sexual violence, or anything that you want to talk to a clinician about after-hours, you have a couple of options:

 Report the incident to off-campus resources: